colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

   $ python donotsleep.py --shape-predictor landmarks.dat --alarm alarm.wav
   ```

   By this time when your eyes have been closed beyond total of 10 frames, indicating the driver is probably fall in a sleep, the speaker will play out alarm sound to wake the driver up.
-For the testing purpose, the screen will also show "DROWSINESS ALERT" in the frame.
+For the testing purpose, the screen will also show "WAKE UP!" in the frame.
 The result is depicted as the following figure.
   ![Example]()

   Well done!
 You have now created a driver drowsiness warning system on your RPI3.

-  Next, we will keep on to install navigation application on our RPI3.
+  Next, we will keep going on to install navigation application on our RPI3.

 Step 5: Setting Up Waze Navigation Application
 ==============================================